Categories

 When contained, creativity will manifest within you in other, less desirable ways.

-CREATIVITY ISN’T something you should suppress.
+Creativity isn’t something you should suppress.
 You can try, of course; but creativity, when contained, will manifest within you in other, less desirable ways.
 Suppressed creativity will come out in the form of anxiety, depression, paranoia, obsessive thoughts.

 I was talking to a friend recently.
 This friend suffers from anxiety and obsessive thoughts that swiftly spiral out of control with the ultimate conclusion to her self-manifested story being one of death and destruction.